It is likely that sometime in your career you have heard - or said! - some variation of the phrase “The __________ is only as good as the data.”

 These are murky waters and sometimes difficult conversations.
 Consider:

-These types of situations occur every day at all kinds of organizations.
+These types of situations occur every day within all kinds of organizations.
 Every employee needs to recognize and report bad data and inappropriate usage.
 Rules might be set at the top, but mistakes and misuse can happen at every level.

 Data governance might feel like a minefield, and in a way it is.
 But it is a minefield that is navigable as long as there is open conversation and communication among the stakeholders of your organization.
 Given the sheer number of data sets present in any organization, it is highly unlikely you or anyone else will know all the rules.
 But a few basics can go a long way: